department-of-veterans-affairs/vets-website/docs/HowTemplatesWork.md

 `page-breadcrumbs` is a container template that loads layouts for the content between the header and the footer.
 Those are in `content/layouts/includes/`.

-Templates are loaded based on the value of the `template` property in the YAML/front-page data of each content file -- the text between the `---`.
+Templates are loaded based on the value of the `template` property in the [YAML](http://yaml.org/)/front-page data of each content file -- the text between the `---`.
 Content files can be found in `content/pages/`.

 ## Adding a new template

 - Add a new HTML + Liquid template file to `content/includes`
 - Update `page-breadcrumbs` with a new case for the new layout.
-- Update the `template` property for whichever pages should load the new template.
+- Update the `template` YAML property for whichever pages should load the new template.

+## Content meta data

+To date, we've used [YAML](http://yaml.org/) syntax in Markdown files as a way to structure data such as related links (majorlinks) and navigation cards.